Trello vs Asana - the best Project Management App for 2018?

 The situation is pretty clear here - Asana wins, hands down.
 You can get as many integrations as you want, even with their free plan.
 If you’re set on going for a paid plan from the start, then it’s a draw between the two.

-One of the main considerations when choosing a project management tool for your company is the cost.
+One of the main considerations when looking at trello vs asana, is the cost.
 In order to run a business successfully in 2018, you need to use a range of paid tools, and the monthly subscriptions quickly pile up.
 Depending on the size of your team, a project management tool subscription could turn out to be a significant investment.

 Like many software solutions, Trello offers a free option - with certain restrictions.
 Within the free plan, you have unlimited boards, lists, cards and attachments, and most importantly, unlimited members.
 However, they limit their Power-Ups to one per board, and only allow you to attach files up to 10MB.